top of page

 Where should I stay?

 We have a wide range of hotels in the local areas for teams to choose from.
-Hotel options and booking links will be available here.
-Please note, hotel blocks close March 10, 2026.
+Hotel options and booking links will be available here in Fall of 2026.
+Please note, hotel blocks close about one month before the event.

 Where is the nearest airport?